vdt/osmlib-base/README.txt

 This is implemented with the method_missing() function.
 Of course it only works for tag keys which are allowed as ruby method names.

+There is also an OSM::Change object which can be used to store OSM data as it would appear in an OSMChange file.

+  change = OSM::Change.new

+OSM::Change objects consist of OSM::Action objects, which contain a single action as well as one or more Node, Way or Relation.
+An action must be created with an action keyword :create, :modify, or :delete)

+  node = OSM::Node.new(17, 'user', '2007-10-31T23:48:54Z', 7.4, 53.2)
+  action = OSM::Action.new(:create)
+  action.push(node)

+OSM::Change objects have two relevant methods, .actions, which returns an Array of OSM::Actions, and objects, which returns all the objects in all the actions.

+   actions = change.actions
+   objects = change.objects

 === Accessing the OSM API